Polsia-Inc/companyos/companyos_v0.2_plan.md

 **Goal:** Synthesize individual agent outputs into a single, prioritized directive.

-1.  **Create Chief of Staff Prompt:**
+1.  ✅ **Create Chief of Staff Prompt:**
-    *   `prompts/chiefOfStaffPrompt.txt` (Instructs the agent to read Pulse, all agent responses, and the previous summary, then output top priorities, ignored items, urgency, and confidence).
+    *   ✅ `prompts/chiefOfStaffPrompt.txt` (Instructs the agent to read Pulse, all agent responses, and the previous summary, then output top priorities, ignored items, urgency, and confidence).
-2.  **Implement Chief of Staff Agent Runner:**
+2.  ✅ **Implement Chief of Staff Agent Runner:**
-    *   Create `src/agents/chiefOfStaffAgent.ts`.
+    *   ✅ Create `src/agents/chiefOfStaffAgent.ts`.
-    *   This agent will take the outputs from all other agents, the current Pulse, and potentially the previous day's summary as input.
+    *   ✅ This agent will take the outputs from all other agents, the current Pulse, and potentially the previous day's summary as input.
-    *   It will output a structured `chief_of_staff_summary` containing a simple directive: What to **Do**, What to **Delay**, What to **Ignore**, and What to **Delegate** (linking actions to specific agents or systems where applicable).
+    *   ✅ It will output a structured `chief_of_staff_summary` containing a simple directive: What to **Do**, What to **Delay**, What to **Ignore**, and What to **Delegate** (linking actions to specific agents or systems where applicable).
-    *   *(Optional Suggestion): Consider enhancing the output to include "Defer" or "Delegate" actions (e.g., "Delegate X to Engineering Agent") in addition to "Do/Ignore".
-This paves the way for future agent-initiated workflows.*
+    *   ✅ *(Optional Suggestion): Consider enhancing the output to include "Defer" or "Delegate" actions (e.g., "Delegate X to Engineering Agent") in addition to "Do/Ignore".
+This paves the way for future agent-initiated workflows.* *(Note: Explicitly included Delegate/Delay in core description above)*
-3.  **Update Orchestrator:**
+3.  ✅ **Update Orchestrator:**
-    *   Run the Chief of Staff agent *after* all other agents have completed.
+    *   ✅ Run the Chief of Staff agent *after* all other agents have completed (`src/orchestrator/runAllAgents.ts`).
-    *   Pass the necessary inputs to the Chief of Staff agent.
+    *   ✅ Pass the necessary inputs (including all prior agent responses) to the Chief of Staff agent.

-**Testing:** After this phase, the system should run all agents, and then the Chief of Staff agent should produce a synthesized summary based on the other agents' outputs.
+**Testing:** After this phase, the system should run all agents, and then the Chief of Staff agent should produce a synthesized summary (currently a placeholder string) based on the other agents' outputs.
+The final JSON output should include a `chief_of_staff_summary` field.

 ---